Yogi Naraharinath: Early life

 He has written over 570 books of which 114 were published.
 His works includes collection and decryption of documents Khas language (ancient Nepali language) to readable Nepali which mostly included genealogies.
-He has worked on many genealogies like Gorkha Bansawali, Yogi Bansawali, Devmala Banshawali which were found in Dang district.
 According to Devmala Bansawali, he produced some claims regarding Victorian King Vikramaditya.
 He has also provided contributions to Nepal Sanskrit University at Dang.
 He was jailed for his political views on strong Hinduistic country and calling then ruling monarchy as weak.
-He also sent letter in Sanskrit language to Indian Prime Minister Atal Behari Vajpayee requesting India to be declared a Hindu nation.
+He also sent letter in Sanskrit language to Indian prime minister Atal Behari Vajpayee requesting India to be declared a Hindu nation.
 He also believed liberty of religion and opposed non-allowance of non-Hindus at Pashupatinath Temple.
 He called the lord of the temple being common to all religions.
 He was also nicknamed Walking Pashupatinath by Swami Karpatri.

-Some of his online books are: